BCDA-APS/urRobot/docs/usage.md

 the Quickstart page for instructions.
 After starting an IOC with the urRobot support included, you are ready to use your UR robot through EPICS.

-Most features of the robot are accessable through the provided GUIs using either MEDM, caQtDM, or CSS-Phoebus (still in development).
-To start the screens, a `start_urRobot` bash script is provided at `urRobot/iocs/urExample/start_urRobot`.
+Most features of the robot are accessible through the provided GUIs using either MEDM, caQtDM, or CSS-Phoebus (still in development).
+To start the screens, a `start_urRobot_gui` bash script is provided at `urRobot/iocs/urExample/start_urRobot_gui`.
 Copy the script to the top level directory of your IOC and run it without any arguments to open the caQtDM screens, however optionally you can specify "medm" or "phoebus" as argument to the script to use either of those display managers.
 The below examples will show the caQtDM GUIs, however the MEDM and CSS-Phoebus versions are nearly identical.
 Users are encouraged to create their own GUIs in addition to the ones provided for more